DafetiteOgaga/pdf2docx_converter/README.md

 ### Usage

-`pdf2word` initiates the program.
+`pdf2word` startup the program.
 However, you will notice a `PDF2WORD` folder on your desktop.
 This is the home of your input files(pdf files) and output files(docx files).
-So, copy your pdf file into the folder and copy your docx file from it, after completing the conversion.
+So, copy thee pdf file that you want to convert into the folder and when you are done converting, copy your docx file from it.

 <br>